Australia So Much to See

 Lancelin and found along the coastal strip from Kalbarri to Augusta, and some patches in sandy areas in the South West.

 Pigea epacroides formerly Hybanthus epacroides, Spiny Hybanthus.
-Hybanthus bilobus has also been included under Pigea epacroides.
+Hybanthus bilobus has also been included under Pigea epacroides

-This
+This tiny native

 August

-Hyden-Norseman Road, and occurs
+Hyden-Norseman Road, and occurs in the Wheatbelt, parts of the Great

-in the Wheatbelt, parts of the Great Southern, and in the Goldfields Regions
+Southern, and in the Goldfields Regions.

 Pigea debilissima formerly Hybanthus debilissimus